Leejere/mobile-philly/_posts/2022-12-21-4-bike-and-yelp.md

 toc_sticky: true
 ---

+Now, let us look at some other datasets and see how they interact with our Replica dataset.

 In this blog, we will walk you through some analysis based on Yelp dataset avaiables from [Yelp.dataset.com](https://www.yelp.com/dataset/documentation/main).
-The original dataset contains 5 json file, we will mainly use 2 of them: Business and Check in
+The original dataset contains 5 json file, we will mainly use 2 of them: Business and Check-in.

-# Yelp Dataset

-business.json represents all business avaivable on Yelp platform data including unique id,lat,lng, attributes, and categories.
+`business.json` represents all business avaivable on Yelp platform data including unique id,lat,lng, attributes, and categories.

-checkin.json cotains all the checkins based on each unique business id.
+`checkin.json` cotains all the checkins based on each unique business id.

 ## Yelp in Philadelphia

-We trim the original dataset to only focus on Philadelphia and did some basic data visualizations.
+We trimmed the original dataset to only focus on Philadelphia and did some basic data visualizations.

 ```python
 business["city"]=='Philadelphia'